 Figure 1.
-Distribution of flower heights, in the form of a probability density function, for C. nutans (A) and C. acanthoides (B) under the control and warming treatments.
-Solid lines indicate the mean values of the kernel for a given distance, and error bands indicate a 95% bootstrap interval on the mean.
+Distribution of flower head heights for C. nutans and C. acanthoides under the control and warming treatments.
+Solid lines indicate mean probability density for a given height, and error bands indicate a 95% bootstrap interval.

 Figure 2.
-Dispersal kernels for C. nutans (A) and C. acanthoides (B) for the control and warming treatments.
-Solid lines indicate the mean values of the kernel for a given distance, and error bands indicate a 95% bootstrap interval on the mean.
+Dispersal kernels for C. nutans and C. acanthoides for the control and warming treatments.
+Solid lines indicate mean probability density for a given distance, and error bands indicate a 95% bootstrap interval.

 Figure 3.
-Relative risk of a seed exceeding a given distance when originating from a warmed maternal plant for C. nutans (A) and C. acanthoides (B), as measured by the ratio of complimentary cumulative distribution functions for the warmed and unwarmed groups.
-Solid lines indicate the mean values of relative risk for a given distance, while the dotted line indicate a relative risk of 1.
-Error bands indicate a 95% bootstrap interval on the mean.
+Relative risk of a seed exceeding a given distance when originating from a warmed maternal plant for C. nutans and C. acanthoides, as measured by the ratio of complimentary cumulative distribution functions for the warmed and unwarmed groups.
+Solid lines indicate the mean relative risk for a given distance, while the dotted lines indicate a relative risk of 1.
+Error bands indicate a 95% bootstrap interval.

 Figure 4.
-Probability density function of flower heights for unwarmed C. nutans (A), warmed C. nutans (B), unwarmed C. acanthoides (C), and warmed C. acanthoides (D), as measured by the ratio of complimentary cumulative distribution functions for the max height and distribution groups.
-Solid lines mean values of dispersal kernels generated using the entire distribution of flower heights, while the dotted lines represent mean values of dispersal kernels generated using only the maximum flower height; error bands indicate a 95% bootstrap interval on the mean.
+Dispersal kernels for warmed and unwarmed C. nutans, as well as for warmed and unwarmed C. acanthoides.
+Solid lines indicate mean dispersal kernels generated using the entire distribution of flower heights, while the dotted lines indicate mean dispersal kernels generated using only the maximum flower height.
+Error bands indicate a 95% bootstrap interval.

 Figure 5.
-Relative risk of a seed exceeding a given distance when modelling dispersal using the maximum flower height rather than the flower height distribution for unwarmed C. nutans (A), warmed C. nutans (B), unwarmed C. acanthoides (C), and warmed C. acanthoides (D).
-Solid lines indicate the mean values of relative risk for a given distance, while the dotted line indicate a relative risk of 1.
-Error bands indicate a 95% bootstrap interval on the mean.
+Relative risk of a seed exceeding a given distance when modelling dispersal using the maximum flower head height rather than the flower head height distribution for warmed and unwarmed C. nutans, as well as for warmed and unwarmed C. acanthoides.
+Solid lines indicate the mean relative risk for a given distance, while the dotted line indicate a relative risk of 1.
+Error bands indicate a 95% bootstrap interval.